goyox86/elpr-sources/guessing-game.md

 [parse]: ../std/primitive.str.html#method.parse
 [number]: primitive-types.html#numeric-types

 Al igual que `read_line()`, nuestra llamada a `parse()` podria causar un error.
-Que tal si nuestra cadena de caracteres contenia `Aß‘í¥ ?
-No habria  forma de convertir  eso en un numeo
+Que tal si nuestra cadena de caracteres contenia `Aß‘ï¿½ï¿½ï¿½?` No habrÃ­a  forma de convertir eso en un numero.
+Es por ello que haremos lo mismo que hicimos con `read_line()`: usamos los metodos `ok()` y `expect()` para terminar abruptamente si hay algun error.

 Just like `read_line()`, our call to `parse()` could cause an error.
-What if our string contained `Aß‘í¥ ?
+What if our string contained `Aß‘ï¿½ï¿½ï¿½?
 Thereâ€™d be no way to convert that to a number.
 As such, weâ€™ll do the same thing we did with `read_line()`: use the `ok()` and `expect()` methods to crash if thereâ€™s an error.